-I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998)
+I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 I have played this game far, far more any reasonable person should have.
 I felt like it was a waste to keep all this knowledge to myself, so I am now leaving you with the burden of knowledge for a 28-year-old game.^This sentence doesn't make me feel right.
 I need to get better at comprehending the passage of time.
 I wish you the best.